ConduitNetwork/docs/getting_started/upgrading/upgrading.rst

 .. code-block:: bash

-  sudo dpkg -i morpheus-appliance_x.x.x-1.amd64.deb sudo morpheus-ctl stop morpheus-ui sudo morpheus-ctl reconfigure sudo morpheus-ctl start morpheus-ui
+  sudo dpkg -i conduit-appliance_x.x.x-1.amd64.deb sudo conduit-ctl stop conduit-ui sudo conduit-ctl reconfigure sudo conduit-ctl start conduit-ui

 This typically is enough to complete a full upgrade.
 Databases will automatically be migrated upon restart of the application and service